-How To Grow Bell Peppers in your Garden
+How to Grow Bell Peppers in Containers

 When to Sow Pepper Seeds

+The most popular seeds to plant is the sweet bell pepper.
+This is the variety I grew last year.
 It is an early variety and produces a lot of peppers per plant.

 How to Sow Pepper Seeds

 - Pepper seeds are large enough to be able to sow easily.

 - You can either buy a packet of seeds or use the seeds from the peppers you bought in the store.